Music in Vietnam: A Journey Through Tradition and Modern Trends

 2.4.
 Chau Van

-• Chau Van is also traditional music in Vietnam, came from North Vietnam.
+• Chau Van is also a traditional music from the northern part of Vietnam.

-• This is a kind of ceremony music in the spiritual ceremony worshipping Tran Hung Dao, a folk belief in Vietnam.
+• This kind of ceremony music is used in the spiritual ceremony of worshipping.

-• Since 1954, Chau Van had been ruining because it was believed to the superstition.
-But, for the last few years, Chau Van is noticed trying to preserve its songs.
+• Since 1954, Chau Van has been ruined because it was believed to be a superstition.
+But for the last few years, Chau Van has been noticed trying to preserve its songs.

 2.5.
 Ca Tru

-• Ca Tru had developed strongly since XV.
-That is traditional music in North Vietnam, which is combined with traditional instruments, such as Dan Day (Bottom flock).
+• Ca Tru has developed enormously since XV.
+It is traditional music in North Vietnam, combined with conventional instruments like Dan Day (Bottom Flock).
 Ca Tru used to be a piece of royal music that royal classes and scholars liked.

-• Ca Tru uses many types of literature, including Phu, story, poem, but the highlight of this music is to telling and speaking singing.
+• Ca Tru uses many types of literature, including stories and poems.
+Still, the highlight of this music is telling and singing.

-• Ca Tru has both vocal music and instrumental music with delicate and polite lyrics.
+• Ca Tru has vocal and instrumental music with delicate and polite lyrics.

 • UNESCO recognized Ca Tru as an intangible cultural heritage in 2009.